Fgrtue/minishell/README.md

 	1. changed return type of <check_redirection()>, <set_redir()> and <pipe_exe> to return 1 as error but not end the program. so it is different situation from malloc/fork/pipe error
 	2. when error happens in check_redirection, (1) cmd wont be executed or (2) all the fd_io should be closed? or set to default (stdin and stdout)?: the latter
 	If fd_io has error, wont be executed - but what about the pid when ft_wait?
-	3. deleted cmd->num_redir variable in struct. we don't use it at all!
+	3. TODO: deleted cmd->num_redir variable in struct. we don't use it at all!
+	4. how can we use signals in heredoc? only in child process so that we can exit(130)
+	5. which contradicts....
+- REDO heredoc!
+	before execution we need to create all the heredoc IN CHILD PROCESS

 /**